High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic

-In this subsection, we focus on the discretization on the curve $\Lambda$.
-The modified integral contour $\Lambda$ is composed with finite number of intervals and semicircles, thus it is piecewise smooth with finite number of corners.
-The first step is to parameterize $\Lambda$ piecewisely:
+In this subsection, we focus of the discretization {of} the curve $\Lambda$.
+The modified integral contour $\Lambda$ is composed {of a} finite number of intervals and semicircles, then the first step is to parameterize $\Lambda$ piecewisely:

-where $I_j$ are closed bounded intervals, $s_j^1$, $s^2_j$ are real analytic functions in a neighbourhood of the interval $I_j$ in $\R$.
+where $I_j$ are closed bounded intervals.
+For each fixed $j=1,2\dots,Q$, $s_j^1$ and $s^2_j$ {are real smooth functions on the interval $I_j$}.
 With a proper parameterization, let the intervals $I_1,\dots,I_Q$ be

 then

 where $s_1=s_j^1$ and $s_2=s_j^2$ in each $I_j$, respectively.
 Since the trapezoidal rule converges much faster for smooth periodic functions than nonperiodic smooth functions (see \cite{Weide2002}), we require